 if you are in Vienna on a budget, this do it yourself (DIY) tram tour is a must do.
 Trams are the cheapest way to see the sights while mingling with the locals.
 Take this tour on the Vienna tram past all the city’s palatial monuments.

-Further along this tour, you can admire the neoclassical facade of Parlament, Austria’s parliament and fountain before reaching the Outer Palace Gate, the Roman gate that leads the way to the Imperial Palace, the Hofburg.
+Further along this tour, you can admire the neoclassical facade of the Parlament, Austria’s parliament and fountain, before reaching the Outer Palace Gate, the Roman gate that leads the way to the Imperial Palace, the Hofburg.

 6. Schönbrunn Palace

 Schönbrunn Palace is one of Vienna’s most popular attractions.
 Schonbrunn Palace is the sprawling former imperial summer residence.
 You can tour this palace and some of the impressive 1,441 rooms in the Schönbrunn Palace, each with a different style.

 A visit to the piano nobile at Schönbrunn Palace begins at the Blue Staircase.
 The tour continues through the imperial apartments and the magnificent state rooms, including the residential suite of rooms occupied by Emperor Franz Joseph and his wife Elisabeth in the west wing, which are furnished in nineteenth-century style.

 The staterooms in the central section of the palace, the imperial apartments of Maria Theresa and Franz I Stephan, and the Franz Karl Apartment, which was occupied by Franz Joseph’s parents, Archduchess Sophie and Archduke Franz Karl, are also part of this tour.

 It is here that Young Mozart gave his very first concert at the age of six to Empress Maria Theresa in the resplendent Mirror Room.